Vainshtein mechanism in general purely disformal gravity theory: Background evolution

-It follows from the plots that the evolutions of $\Om_m$ and $w_t$ for the disformal model closely mimics that evolutions for $\Lambda$CDM model.
-In the numerical integration, $\ga$ is larger than unity at late time because $-DY = D \dot\phi^2$ is close to one, while $\ga \to 1$ when $-DY$ becomes much smaller than unity during matter dominated epoch.
-Thus $- DY$ is always smaller than unity throughout the evolution of the universe.
-In general, one expects that the accelerated expansion of the universe can be achieved if the form of $A_2$ can satisfy $A_2 / (2 Y A_{2,Y} - A_2) < -1/3$, e.g. $A_2 = (-Y)^{\lm_3}$ where $\lm_3 < 1/2$, $A_2 = Y /2 - M_v^4 \e^{-\lm_4\phi}$ which corresponds to phantom case etc.
+It follows from the plots that the evolutions of $\Om_m$ and $w_t$ for the disformal model mimics that evolutions for $\Lambda$CDM model.
+The evolution of the universe will closely mimic the $\Lambda$CDM model if $\lm_3 =1$, so that it is not plotted.
+In the numerical integration, $\ga \to 1$ because $-DY \to 0$ during matter dominated epoch, while $\ga$ becomes larger than unity at late time when $-DY = D \dot\phi^2$ significantly increases from small value.
+According to the numerical results, $- DY$ is always smaller than unity throughout the evolution of the universe, and $\dot\phi / H < 1$, i.e., the field slowly evolves in time compared with the expansion rate of the universe.